The support of singular stochastic PDEs: Constraints between renormalisation constants

 Here an edge denotes the (truncation of the) Green's function for $\partial_t-\Delta^2$, the bold edge denotes its spatial derivative (say with respect to $x_1$) and a node $\leafs$ an instance of $(-\Delta)^{1-\kappa}\eta$. \end{example} \begin{example} Finally, a possible source of constraints comes from moving the root.
 For instance, if one considers a couple of interacting forward-backward generalised KPZ equations, one has

-where a red edge denotes the backward heat kernel. \end{example} \begin{remark} It is unclear at this point whether all constrains that show up in reasonable examples are of the form described above.
+where a red edge denotes the backward heat kernel. \begin{remark} Forward-backward equations appear naturally in the context of the dual to the tangent equation when studying existence of densities for solutions to stochastic equations, see \cite{GassiatLabbe2017,Schoenbauer2018} for this construction in the context of SPDEs.
+Consider e.g. the KPZ equation $\partial_t h = \partial_x^2 h + |\partial_x h|^2 + \xi$ with tangent equation $\partial_t v = \partial_x^2 v + 2 \partial_x h \partial_x v + f$, where $f$ denotes a Cameron-Martin function.
+The dual of the tangent equation is given by $-\partial_t w = \partial_x^2 w - 2\partial_x h \partial_x w + g$.
+Some of the trees needed to solve the coupled equation for $(h,v,w)$ contain the backward heat kernel. \end{remark} \end{example} \begin{remark} It is unclear at this point whether all constrains that show up in reasonable examples are of the form described above.
 One could of course always construct more contrived examples by simply choosing the integration kernels themselves to satisfy certain constraints.
 The approach chosen in this article aims for the largest possible generality while avoiding having to explicitly characterise these constraints.
 Instead, we show directly that the ideal generated by these constraints always has ``nice'' algebraic properties (Assumption~\ref{ass:CJHopfIdeal}) and that the BPHZ characters are ``well-behaved'' in the sense that they respect these constraints up to discrepancies of order~1 (Assumption~\ref{ass:CHBPHZcharacters}). \end{remark}